TheEPICturkey/RevvedUpSeattleCoffeeCo/README.md

 * _Once downloaded, open the download to complete the setup_

 #### Initial Setup
-1. Go to the repository using this [link]().
+1. Go to the repository using this [link](https://github.com/TheEPICturkey/RevvedUpSeattleCoffeeCo).
 2. Click "Clone or download" to reveal the HTTPS url ending with .git and the 'Download ZIP' option.
 3. Open up your system Terminal or GitBash, navigate to your desktop with the command: `cd Desktop`, or whichever location suits you best.
-4. Clone the repository to your desktop using: `git clone https://github.com/TheEPICturkey/EasyCoffee.git`.
+4. Clone the repository to your desktop using: `git clone https://github.com/TheEPICturkey/RevvedUpSeattleCoffeeCo.git`.
 5. Enter the command `cd EasyCoffee` to reach the project directory.
 6. Enter `code .` to open it up in Visual Studio Code.
 7. Alternatively you can just download it by clicking on "Download Zip" option from before.

 #### Running the Program
-1. Navigate to the 'EasyCoffee' directory on your computer while in your terminal.
+1. Navigate to the 'REVVEDUPCOFFEE' directory on your computer while in your terminal.
 2. Run the command "npm install" to install dependencies.
 3. Optionally, run the command "npm run build" to bundle the files.
 4. Finally, run the command "npm run start" to start a development server.